 The Pi 3D Scanner, developed and perfected by the Dutch Richard Garsthagen is an expensive but equally breathtaking Raspberry Pi project.
 One hundred Raspberry Pis, each with their own SD card and camera modules, form the basic structure of this two-metre high, full-body scanning machine.
 Thanks to a home-made 3D scanning management software, the recorded values can be optimised and then used to print a 3D model.

 Video game console

-Raspberry Pi’s abilities enable it to play arcade games or in the style of an early-generation games console.
-Enthusiasts have managed to replicate arcade machines both in a miniature form as well as in their original size – sometimes even with a coin slot to create the ultimate authentic arcade feeling.
-The combination of Raspbian and the emulator application RetroPie based on it is particularly popular as a software basis for these Raspberry Pi projects.
+Raspberry Pi’s abilities enable users to play arcade video games or games in the style of early-generation gaming consoles.
+Enthusiasts have managed to replicate the arcade machines both in miniature form and also in their original size.
+Some machines even come equipped with a coin slot for an authentic arcade feel.
+The combination of Raspbian and the emulator application RetroPie form a popular software basis for these Raspberry Pi projects.

-Magic Mirror is a Raspberry Pi project created by the Dutch developer, Michael Teeuw.
-This is a one-way-mirror, which conceals a monitor and the mini-computer.
-The time, weather, upcoming appointments, and much more can be displayed on the mirror’s glass.
-Due to the popularity and publicity the developer has experienced since publishing his DIY manual, he has created a second, optimised version of MagicMirror, which can be extended almost endlessly, thanks to it’s modular structure.
-Since the code is completely open source, the MagicMirror has developed into a huge community in recent years, with the page magicmirror.builders serving as a central exchange platform and contact point for all interested parties.
+Magic Mirror is a Raspberry Pi project created by Dutch developer, Michael Teeuw.
+This is a one-way-mirror, which conceals a monitor and the micro-computer.
+The time, weather, upcoming appointments, and more can be displayed on the mirror’s glass.
+Due to the popularity and publicity the developer has received since publishing his DIY manual, he’s created a second, optimised version of the MagicMirror, which can be extended endlessly due to its modular structure.
+Since the code is completely open source, the MagicMirror has developed into a huge community in recent years, with the magicmirror.builders page serving as a central exchange platform and contact point for all interested parties.

 Zelda Automated Home